zengqinglian/coinbase-wssfeed/README.md

 - Another reason i did not add recovery is all the products message subscribed are send from the same URL and port.
 Snapshot message is not send from another URL or port.

-TODO:
-- Unit test is missing.
+Improvement:
-- When message missing, add function to auto resuscribe.
+- add Replay function
-- save raw message to a file for replay
-- Function to broadcast the message to downstream
+- add Function to broadcast the message to downstream

 Jar file is also provided:  (Java 11)